 You might think otherwise, but there are no scenarios where you should consider covering up a case of infidelity—even if you sleep with someone at your own bachelor party.
 Badinter adds: "Never try to lie more to your significant other to cover or soften your admission."
 Say she finds out; that could damage your relationship even more than confessing in the first place and cut off any chance of you two working past this.
 Even if she went through your phone and read your texts (which, for the record, isn't in good taste and exposes some major trust issues between you two), it's definitely not up to par with your indiscretion.
 And if you don’t tell her and she never finds out, odds are good you'll be inclined to cheat again.

-Your trust is already broken, but you can still show her you're not a liar or a coward.
+Even though the trust is broken, you can still show her you're not a liar or a coward.

 If she asks for reasons why she should forgive you, indulge her.
 If it was a moment of drunken lust in a bar with a stranger, admit your moment of weakness.
 Obviously this will be more difficult if you had an emotional affair, talking to another woman for months before you acted on your impulse.
 This type of cheating is incredibly difficult to get past.